-ETHERNET/CELLULAR PROGRAMMING OPTIONS
+ETHERNET/GPRS PROGRAMMING SECTIONS

-The Programming Sections described in this document can be viewed at the keypad LCD.
-To start programming enter: [][8][installer code] [851][###], Where ### is the 3 digit section number referenced in this section.
+The Programming Sections in this document are accessed via panel Section for Ethernet/GPRS Programming.
+Enter: [][8][installer code][851][###], Where ### is the 3 digit Section number referenced in this document.
 The Programming Worksheets at the end of this document can be used to record the new values when programming changes have been made from the default values.
+Default values are provided for each Section.

-Programming Sections are accessed through Connect24.
-Installers may review/record programming Options at the panel keypad.
+Programming Sections can not be modified from the keypad.
+Installers may review/record programming Options at the keypad.

-NOTE: Ethernet/Cellular Programming Sections accessed through the panel are for display purposes only.
-Configuration changes must be done using Connect24.
+NOTE: Ethernet/GPRS Programming Sections accessed through the panel are for display purposes only.
+Configuration changes must be done remotely.
+Specified panel Sections must be configured for proper operation of the Communicator and the panel.